wofsauge/IsaacDocs/docs/faq/faq.md

 ### How do I modify the Devil Room / Angel Room chances? {: .subHeader}

 There is no built-in way to do this, so you will have to get inventive.
 For the most control, you can delete all vanilla Devil/Angel doors and completely re-implement the system from scratch.
-Otherwise, you can temporarily give items to the player such as Goat Head or Rosary Bead, or use things like [Game.SetLastDevilRoomStage()](../Level.md#setlastdevilroomstage) or [Level.SetRedHeartDamage()](../Level.md#setredheartdamage).
+Otherwise, you can temporarily give items to the player such as Goat Head or Rosary Bead, or use things like [Game.SetLastDevilRoomStage()](../Game.md#setlastdevilroomstage), [Level.SetRedHeartDamage()](../Level.md#setredheartdamage), and [Level.AddAngelRoomChance()](../Level.md#addangelroomchance).
 You also might want to use [LevelStateFlags](../enums/LevelStateFlag.md).

 ### How do I get a familiar to follow the player like Brother Bobby does? {: .subHeader}